-Use a large zip top bag, or pastry bag, to pipe the batter into the prepared donut pan.
-Spoon the dough into the bag and snip off a corner.
-Pipe the donut pan molds ~3/4 of the way full.
+Spoon or pipe the batter into the donut pan molds ~3/4 of the way full.
 Bake 18-20 minutes, or until a toothpick, when inserted into a donut, comes out clean.

 Allow the donuts to cool for 5 minutes in the pan before removing them to a wire rack to finish cooling completely.

-While the donuts cool, make the frosting by beating the softened butter and 2 cups of powdered sugar in the bowl of a stand mixer.
+Beat the softened butter and 2 cups of powdered sugar in the bowl of a stand mixer.
 Add 1 tbs of milk and the peppermint extract.
-Add more sugar, beating on low, until you have achieved the desired consistency.
+Add more powdered sugar, beating on low, until you have achieved the desired consistency.
 If you need to thin things out, add a little more milk.
-Once you’ve reached the desired consistency, beat on medium for a few minutes to fluff up the frosting.
+Once you've reached the desired consistency, beat on medium for a few minutes to fluff up the frosting.